 NOTE 1: The PCF provisions PCC rules to the SMF serving the MBS session and the SMF serving the PDU session associated with the MBS session, which can be the same SMF or different SMFs depending on the solution/conclusion to Key Issue#1 "MBS session management".

-Editor's note: N4 rules needs to be extended to support rules (e.g. packet detection, QoS enforcement and reporting rules) for MBS session.
+NOTE 2: The actual NFs or only NG-RAN that triggers delivery mode switching depends on the solution/conclusion to Key Issue #7 "Reliable delivery method switching between unicast and multicast".

 In the DL, the UPF performs QoS enforcement based on N4 rules for the MBS session provided by the SMF.
-The AN binds the QoS Flows of the MBS session to AN resources (i.e. multicast/broadcast Radio Bearers or unicast Data Radio Bearers in the case of 3GPP RAN).
-It is up to the AN to establish the necessary AN resources that QoS Flows for MBS service can be mapped to, to dynamically switch between the multicast/broadcast and unicast AN resources for QoS Flows of MBS service, and to release them.
-The AN shall indicate to the SMF when the AN resources onto which a QoS Flow of MBS service is mapped are released or switched from multicast/broadcast to unicast (or vice versa).
+The RAN binds the QoS Flows of the MBS session to AN resources (i.e. multicast/broadcast Radio Bearers or unicast Data Radio Bearers).
+It is up to the RAN to establish the necessary AN resources that QoS Flows for MBS service can be mapped to, to dynamically switch between the multicast/broadcast and unicast AN resources for QoS Flows of MBS service, and to release them.
+The RAN shall indicate to the SMF when the AN resources onto which a QoS Flow of MBS service is mapped are released (or vice versa).

-NOTE 2: The AN indicates to the SMF when the AN resources onto which a QoS Flow of MBS service is mapped are switched from multicast/broadcast to unicast (or vice versa), in order to e.g. differentiate the cases for AN resource release for MBS service, facilitate the network analytics on MBS services and/or aid decisions on delivery mode switching in 5GC.

-Editor's note: It is FFS whether the AN indicates to the SMF when the AN resources onto which a QoS Flow of MBS service is mapped are switched from multicast/broadcast to unicast (or vice versa).
+NOTE 3: Depends on the solution/conclusion, RAN may indicate to the SMF when the AN resources onto which a QoS Flow of MBS service is mapped are switched from multicast/broadcast to unicast (or vice versa).

+NOTE 4: N4 rules needs to be extended to support rules (e.g. packet detection, QoS enforcement and reporting rules) for MBS session.

 6.17.2 Procedures

-Editor's note: This clause describes high-level procedures and information flows for the solution.

 6.17.3 Impacts Analysis

 AF:

-- The AF provides the MBS session information including QoS requirements to the PCF.
+- The AF provides the MBS session information including QoS requirements to the 5GC.

 PCF: